 Related Articles : Gemstones Astrology

-Many people are wearing gemstones nowadays and most of them are very much concerned when it comes to their quality, genuineness and how to wear them but only a few people know or care that the gemstones need maintenance in order to keep giving their optimum results.
-Most people usually put gemstones once on their fingers or in a pendent and then forget about them altogether whereas they should make it a routine to take care of their gemstones on regular basis otherwise the gemstones they are wearing may not be able to perform optimally after a certain period of time.
+A number of people are wearing gemstones nowadays and most of them are very much concerned when it comes to their quality, genuineness and how to wear them.
+However, only a few people know or care that the gemstones need maintenance in order to keep giving their optimum results.
+Most people usually put gemstones once on their fingers or in a pendent and then forget about them altogether whereas they should make it a routine to take care of their gemstones on regular basis as otherwise; the gemstones they are wearing may not be able to perform optimally after a certain period of time.

 Such deposits of impurities start getting thicker and thicker with the passage of time and a time comes, when they start blocking the path of energy radiations that a gemstone receives from its corresponding planet.
-The rays are unable to pass through these impurities and hence they do not enter our body, which is the sole purpose of wearing gemstones.
+The rays are unable to pass through these impurities and hence they don’t enter our body, which is the sole purpose of wearing gemstones.